-Following an independent review of the Council's plantation forests in 2016 (refer A1591849), Council adopted a strategy that will result in approximately 25% of the forest area being retired from timber production and re-established in permanent forest cover consisting mainly of native forest species.
-Table E-1 shows the future land use of the forest area (some area has already been retired since 2016).
+Following an independent review of the Council's plantation forests in 2016 by the Catalyst Group (refer A1591849), Council adopted a strategy:

+- a.
+That a single species (pinus radiata) will be used for replanting commercial stands; and - b.
+That will result in approximately 25% of the forest area being retired from timber production and re-established in permanent forest cover consisting mainly of native forest species.

+The plan detailing the alternate species is covered in a report prepared by Landvision Ltd - Nelson City Council Forestry Alternative Management (refer to A1989331).

+Table E-4 shows the future land use of the forest area (some area has already been retired since 2016).
+This will see the retirement of approximately 29.9 hectares of Douglas Fir in the Brook / Maitai and Marsden blocks.